scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Recycling the wrongly answered questions builds the recall of the correct answers.
 The number of questions in a quiz was limited to 40 to avoid exhausting the user.

-A function writes out the quiz to a PDF file upon completion of the quiz or upon early exit from the quiz.
-The user can take a paper version of the quiz while away from the computer.

 ### Availability of the libraries and quizzes
 We tested the libraries using Jupyter Lab version 4.2 and Python 3.12 installed from MacPorts.
-All libraries are made available at MooersLab on GitHub for download.
+All libraries are available at MooersLab on GitHub for download.

 ## Results